FDWraith/Racket-Docs/design/Design.md

 ## Vocabulary and Grammar

-*Racket-Docs* introduces two new forms, `define-data` and `define-docs` that are used to define data-definitions and function-documentation.
+*Racket-Docs* introduces two new forms, `define-data` and `define-docs`, which are used to define data-definitions and function documentation.

 ```text
 #lang racket-docs